slack-samples/deno-github-functions/README.md

 ##### Development environment variables

-When [developing locally](https://api.slack.com/future/run), environemnt variables found in the `.env` file at the root of your project are used.
-For your local development environment, rename `.env.sample` to `.env` and add your access token to the file contents (replacing `ACCESS_TOKEN` with your token):
+When [developing locally](https://api.slack.com/future/run), environment variables found in the `.env` file at the root of your project are used.
+For local development, rename `.env.sample` to `.env` and add your access token to the file contents (replacing `ACCESS_TOKEN` with your token):

 ```bash
 # .env